 There is no magic trick to recovering from a bad credit score.
 Your credit score is a complex and dynamic formula that is made up of a number of factors, so you have to do all the right things to build it up.
 How long does it take to repair credit?
 That depends on you, and how well you can stick to your plan.

-Today we are going to talk about how to impact your credit score and show you that there are ways to build a positive credit history and still live a fulfilling life.
+Today we are going to talk about how to impact your credit score and show you that there are ways to build credit history and still live a fulfilling life.
 It won’t always be easy (if it was, everyone would have good credit), but if you follow these steps, you can give yourself the opportunity to make steady progress.

 1. Set a Budget and Stick to it